ITenthusiasm/custom-element-discoveries/NOTES.md

   - **Safari** (18.5): Prevents focusing via Keyboard Navigation (`Tab`bing) and `HTMLElement.focus()`.
 However, if the element is clicked, it receives a cursor and can still be modified.
   - **Firefox** (140): Does not prevent **_ANY_** of the 3 aforementioned means of focusing an element.
 To Firefox, if the element is `contenteditable`, it's focusable.
   - Due to these discrepancies, if you want a `[contenteditable]` form control _not_ to be interactive when `disabled`, then you'll have to toggle `[contenteditable]` between `"false"` and `"true"` yourself.
+- Apparently, when a `:focused` element is dynamically given the attribute `[contenteditable="true"]`, a cursor **_is not_** put inside the element.
+(This is at least true for Google Chrome `138` on MacOS `15.5`.)
+Although the practicality of such a scenario is probably small, this is still something worth noting.
+This means that users have no way of knowing that an element with which they're interacting has become editable without leaving the element and re-focusing it.
+The way that our `<combobox-field>` gets around this issue is by highlighting all of its own text content if it becomes editable while being in focus.

 ## `Ranges`, `Selection`, and Reimplementing the `input` Event